kordless/covid19_viz/README.md

 ## Graphs
 These graphs were generated from the output of the code for various codon lengths using Google Docs (spreadsheets).

 For codon length 5 and below, the graphs seem to show a non-smooth curve in distribution.
-Please note that not all nucleotide sequences are shown in the labeling.
+Please note that not all nucleotide sequences are shown in the labeling, but the counts are all there.

 ![word length is 5](https://github.com/kordless/covid19_viz/blob/master/pics/virus_graph_five.png?raw=true)